 It’s important to note that other moving averages, such as Hull and weighted moving averages, are available.
 Each type of average has different properties and can be used in combination.

 Our 68,040 test trades demonstrate that using simple moving averages as buy-and-sell trading indicators is unwise.
-Traders should avoid this indicator, as it has only a 12% chance of beating a buy-and-hold strategy.
+This indicator has only a 12% chance of beating a buy-and-hold strategy.
+You may also be interested in the incredible alligator indicator based on moving averages; with the optimal settings, it has proven highly profitable.

 FAQ